Recent assignments

 Unlike commission-based agents, fee-only insurance advisors have no financial incentive to convince you to do something.
 We don't sell insurance products.
 We help people make informed decisions about insurance, and our clients pay us to give them a complete picture of their options.
 We have no incentive to downplay risks or to avoid discussing a better alternative.

-Almost every decision that you make affects the agent's commission, so how can you be sure that you are getting advice that is in your best interests rather than the agent's?
+Almost every decision that you make affects the agent's commission, so how can you be sure that you are getting unbiased advice that is not tainted by the agent's conflict of interest?

 For example, some insurance policies don't pay a commission.
 Some policies let the agent decide what the commission will be; if the agent gets more, you get less.
 Some policies have a design that makes it foolish to pay more than the minimum premium in the first year.